-NIEHS and NTP procedures conform to accepted NIH scientific practices where scientific conclusions are based on: (1) The best available science and supporting studies, particularly peer-reviewed studies, conducted in accordance with sound and objective scientific practices; and (2) data collected by accepted methods or best available methods (if the reliability of the method and the nature of the decision justifies use of the data).
-Although concerted efforts are made to ensure that influential information be subjected to rigorous peer review and reproducibility specifications, standard operating procedures may be disrupted under urgent situations, such as when an imminent threat to public health or homeland security is identified.
+NIEHS and NTP procedures conform to accepted NIH scientific practices where quantitative and qualitative scientific conclusions are based on: (1) The best available science and supporting studies, particularly peer-reviewed studies, conducted in accordance with sound and objective scientific practices; and (2) data collected by accepted methods or best available methods (if the reliability of the method and the nature of the decision justifies use of the data).
+The NIEHS and NTP make every effort to ensure that the presentation and dissemination of information about environmental health is comprehensive, informative, and understandable.

-Scientific results that can directly affect risk assessment and risk management activities are often published in the NIEHS journal Environmental Health Perspectives (EHP).
-EHP also publishes perspectives in the form of editorials, commentaries, reviews, and correspondence. as well as workshop summaries.
+Scientific results that can directly affect risk assessment and risk management activities are often published in the NIEHS journal Environmental Health Perspectives (EHP), but do not necessarily represent the viewpoints of NIEHS.
+EHP also publishes perspectives in the form of editorials, commentaries, reviews, and correspondence, as well as workshop summaries.
 Workshop summaries are reports by expert scientific committees that include reviews of existing information and that summarize research findings on specific topics, present new information, and recommend methods, courses of action, or further research needs for the scientific community.
 All scientific articles, including workshop summaries, are subject to rigorous peer review.
 The criteria for publication are weighted toward scientific quality and environmental significance.
 A submission is assessed according to its originality, scientific merit, and experimental design; the manuscript is evaluated for its conciseness, clarity, and presentation.
 These standards are thus consistent with the requirement that the presentation of information on risk effects be comprehensive, informative, and understandable.
 EHP also addresses certain ethical problems during the review process and requires assurances that all human and animal subjects have been treated humanely and with regard for the alleviation of suffering.
 The review also considers scientific integrity as part of the process.

-v.
+e.
 NIH Clearinghouse Information